Feeling a Bit Backed Up?

 What Causes Constipation?

-There are many factors that can lead to constipation after gastric sleeve which include:
+Many factors can lead to constipation after gastric sleeve, including:

 - Lack of dietary fiber